-- Pre-exposure vaccination when Imvamune® is administered before known exposure to the virus - Post-exposure vaccination when Imvamune® is administered for individuals who have had a high-risk exposure to a probable or confirmed case of mpox, or within a setting where transmission is happening.
+- Pre-exposure vaccination when Imvamune® is administered before exposure to the virus for individuals at high risk of mpox exposure. - Post-exposure vaccination when Imvamune® is administered for individuals who have had a high-risk exposure to a probable or confirmed case of mpox, or within a setting where transmission is happening.

-1) For the Purposes of Pre-Exposure Vaccination
+Pre-Exposure Vaccination for High Risk Individuals

+The individuals listed below are considered at high risk for mpox exposure and are eligible for pre-exposure vaccination:
-a) Two-spirit, non-binary, transgender cisgender, intersex, or gender-queer individuals who self-identify or have sexual partners who self-identify as belonging to the gay, bisexual, pansexual and other men who have sex with men (gbMSM) community AND at least one of the following:

-- Had a confirmed sexually transmitted infection within the last year - Have or are planning to have two or more sexual partners or are in a relationship where at least one of the partners may have other sexual partners, - Have attended venues for sexual contact (i.e., bath houses, sex clubs) recently or may be planning to, or who work/volunteer in these settings; or - Have had anonymous sex (e.g., using hookup apps) recently or may be planning to; and/or - Are a sexual contact of an individual who engages in sex work.

-b) Individuals who self-identify as engaging in sex work or are planning to, regardless of self-identified sex or gender.
+- 1. Two-Spirit, non-binary, transgender, cisgender, intersex, or gender-queer individuals who self-identify as belonging to the gay, bisexual, pansexual and other men who have sex with men (gbMSM) community AND who meet one or more of the following: - a.
+Have more than one partner - b.
+Are in a relationship where at least one of the partners has other sexual partners - c.
+Have had a confirmed sexually transmitted infection within the last year - d.
+Have attended venues for sexual contact (e.g., bath houses, sex clubs) - e.
+Have had anonymous sex (e.g., using hookup apps) recently - 2.
+Sexual partners of individuals who meet the criteria above - 3.
+Sex workers (regardless of gender, sex assigned at birth, or sexual orientation) or who are a sexual contact of an individual who engages in sex work - 4.
+Staff or volunteers in sex-on-premises venues where workers may have contact with fomites potentially contaminated with mpox - 5.
+Individuals who engage in sex tourism1 (regardless of gender, sex assigned at birth, or sexual orientation) - 6.
+Individuals who anticipate experiencing any of the above scenarios

-Household and/or sexual contacts of those identified for pre-exposure vaccination eligibility in parts (a) and (b) above AND who are moderately to severely immunocompromised (see Appendix A) or pregnant may be at higher risk for severe illness from a mpox infection may be considered for pre-exposure vaccine and should contact their healthcare provider (or their local public health unit) for more information.
+Household contacts of those identified for pre-exposure vaccination eligibility above AND who are moderately to severely immunocompromised (see Appendix A) or who are pregnant may be at higher risk for severe illness from mpox infection and may be considered for pre-exposure vaccine.
+Individuals who meet this criteria should contact their healthcare provider (or their local public health unit) for more information.
 Also see relevant sections under "Special Populations" for additional considerations.

-2) For the Purposes of Post-Exposure Vaccination throughout Ontario
+Post-Exposure Vaccination